-Continued efforts must be made to ensure that all individuals with HIV are adequately assessed for the presence of HBV and HCV co-infection, or recent HCV (re)infection.
-In particular, efforts should continue to increase HBV vaccination rates among individuals with HIV who remain at increased risk of acquiring HBV, particularly those who are not receiving an antiretroviral regimen containing TDF or TAF, and those who previously failed to respond to vaccination.
-Already, the provision of highly-effective DAA regimens for all known individuals with HIV and HCV has coincided with reductions in the burden of severe chronic liver disease, hepatocellular carcinoma, and mortality related to liver disease.
+Continued efforts must be made to ensure that all individuals with HIV are adequately assessed for the presence of HBV and HCV co-infection, or acute HCV (re)infection.
+In particular, efforts should continue to increase HBV vaccination rates among individuals living with HIV who remain at increased risk of acquiring HBV, particularly those who are not receiving an antiretroviral regimen containing TDF or TAF, and those who previously failed to respond to vaccination46.
+Already, the provision of highly-effective DAA regimens for all known individuals living with HIV and HCV has coincided with reductions in the burden of severe chronic liver disease, hepatocellular carcinoma, and mortality related to liver disease.
 In addition, these novel regimens have a beneficial impact on the risk of ongoing HCV transmission.
-Importantly, regular HCV RNA screening among individuals who have been successfully treated for HCV infection and who remain at risk of reinfection is recommended to ensure early detection of new HCV infections.
+Importantly, regular HCV RNA screening among individuals who have been successfully treated for HCV infection and who remain at risk of reinfection, is recommended to ensure early detection of new HCV infections.
 This should be combined with behavioural interventions aimed at MSM to prevent HCV reinfection after successful treatment of HCV.

-HBV clinical practice guidelines from the European Association for the Study of the Liver suggest that individuals with chronic hepatitis B infection should be tested at least once for HDV.
-In the Netherlands, 12% of individuals who ever had HBV had been tested for HDV infection; the reasons for this low percentage need to be clarified.
-This information could help to establish whether HDV infection in the Netherlands is a substantial contributor to liver-related morbidity and mortality in HIV-positive individuals with HBV infection, as found in other settings.
+HDV clinical practice guidelines from the European Association for the Study of the Liver suggest that individuals with chronic hepatitis B infection should be tested at least once for HDV36.
+In the Netherlands, 14% of individuals who ever had HBV had been tested for HDV infection; the reasons for this low percentage need to be clarified.
+This information could help to establish whether HDV infection in the Netherlands is a substantial contributor to liver-related morbidity and mortality in individuals living with HIV with HBV infection, as found in other settings13.

-Only half of the individuals ever registered by SHM have been screened for HAV and, among those tested, almost two-thirds had anti-HAV antibodies from either vaccination or cleared infection.
-Even though HAV infection reports have been uncommon over the last two decades, the recent HAV outbreak in MSM brings strong evidence that clinicians need to assess HAV risk and, if present, recommend vaccination.
+Only half of the individuals ever registered by shm have been screened for HAV and, among those tested, almost two-thirds had anti-HAV antibodies from either vaccination or cleared infection.
+Even though HAV infection reports have been uncommon over the last two decades, the recent HAV outbreak in MSM41 brings strong evidence that clinicians need to assess HAV risk and, if present, recommend vaccination.
 Given that anti-HAV antibodies were less commonly detected in younger individuals, they should be particularly targeted for HAV vaccination.

-Studies have suggested that individuals who are immunosuppressed should be tested annually for HEV.
-However, data from SHM and a meta-analysis found no noteworthy increase in HEV prevalence among individuals with HIV, and only two individuals in the SHM database were diagnosed with chronic HEV infection.
-We recommend following current European guidance, which advises that individuals with persistently-elevated transaminase levels should be screened for HEV RNA.
-Further data are needed to determine to what extent liver-related, and non-liver-related, disease occurs as a result of HEV infection in individuals with HIV.
+Studies have suggested that individuals who are immunosuppressed should be tested annually for HEV47.
+However, data from shm and a meta-analysis found no noteworthy increase in HEV prevalence among individuals living with HIV48, and only two patients in the shm database were diagnosed with chronic HEV infection.
+We recommend following current European guidance, which advises that individuals with persistently-elevated transaminase levels should be screened for HEV RNA18.
+Further data are needed to determine to what extent liver-related, and non-liver-related, disease occurs as a result of HEV infection in individuals living with HIV.